It is paramount for deer farmers to understand the major reasons why deer die so it can be prevented.

 While there may be a number of reasons why deer die there are two major causes – emaciation and trauma.

-These include improper nutrition, parasites such as brown stomach worm, which is why it’s so important to de-worm deer, grain overload, behavioural causes (think pecking order), capture myopathy, teeth problems, and some other infectious diseases.
+These include improper nutrition, parasites such as brown stomach worms, which is why it’s so important to de-worm deer, grain overload, behavioral causes (think pecking order), capture myopathy, teeth problems, and some other infectious diseases.

 If we’re strictly speaking about fawn, we know that the survival rates to one month are 89%, 82% to weaning, and 78% to one year of age.
 Considering that when fawns do die 49% is within the first month, it is of particular importance to carefully care for fawns in this time.

 Deer farmers should pay attention to the handling of animals in particular.
 It was found that, not just in the case of deer but for many animals, the injury and death rate during handling was higher than expected considering this can be easily avoided.
 Besides proper care and farmers having facilities that can reduce the risk of injury or death, training is also important – not only for the farmer but also the animal.

 Capture myopathy is one of the leading causes of death for deer.
 Simply put it is a response by deer to the stressors in its environment.
 This cause of death is highest among adults at 20.6%, stands at 12.5% for yearling, and 6% for fawns.
 There are several factors that can contribute to capture myopathy including a deer’s age, genetics, species, general health, previous experiences, and learned/innate behavior.

 When the fight or flight response is triggered the immediate response is that the adrenals secrete adrenaline and a high amount of stress is felt.

 In the mid-term, a deer is constantly on high alert, becomes worn out, and more susceptible to disease.